AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package.md

 If you know of a different container that we should add to this list, please let us know.
 The [AEA Data Editor's Github profile](https://github.com/AEADataEditor/) has a few other containers that have worked, but may be too advanced for the typical user.

-> ⚠️❗ **IMPORTANT:** Do not simply provide us with a custom container not on the list above.
+> ⚠️❗ **IMPORTANT:** Do not provide us with a custom container that is not  on the above list.
 Transparency requires that the container be built, using a `Dockerfile` or `apptainer.def` file, from publicly available sources.
 While we will happily use your container, it must be built from one of the above sources, or well-known "standard" sources, such as "Docker Official Images" in the Dockerhub `library` space (e.g., <https://hub.docker.com/_/python>).

 #### Steps